Every year the trail to the hot spring is closed from May 15th through October 1st.

 Proceeding further, hot water seeps from everywhere in the rocks, which gradually creates a hot spring river.

-Volunteers made some open-air baths using sandbags.
+Volunteers made so,e pools using sandbags.

-The comfortable temperature is the only characteristic.
+The comfortable temperature for soaking is the only characteristic of the water.

 The river finally joins to the River Colorado, in downstream of Hoover Dam.

-It can be said that the Great Depression made the United States create an enormous dam, and Japan choose the way to the military aggression; then the loser of the war constructed a huge bridge right in front of the dam.
+It can be said that the Great Depression made the United States create the enormous dam, and Japan choose the way to the military aggression; then the loser of the war constructed a huge bridge right in front of the dam.

 The dangerous river may be a witness of the curious history.